cjustinobi/blog-analyzr/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgments
-Special thanks to the Cartesi DevAd Team for their guidance, [Puppeteer](https://pptr.dev), Natural, Sentiment, and viem libraries for their contributions.
+Special thanks to the Cartesi DevAd Team for their guidance, [Puppeteer](https://pptr.dev), [Natural](https://naturalnode.github.io/natural/), [Sentiment](https://github.com/thisandagain/sentiment), and other libraries used in this project for their wonderful contributions to the tech ecosystem.